 Bengaluru Airport Operation Uncovers Gold Smuggling Racket, 5 Arrested

-A carefully planned gold smuggling scheme at Kempegowda International Airport in Bengaluru was revealed by a combined effort, resulting in five arrests and the recovery of the illegal gold.
-The Directorate of Revenue Intelligence watched very specifically and found the clever ways the gold was hidden and a network that crossed borders and used the airport for flights in transit.
+This sophisticated gold smuggling scheme was revealed by a carefully planned operation at the Bengaluru airport, resulting in the arrests and finding the high quality, illegally imported gold.
+The DRI watched carefully, and discovered the clever ways the gold was being hidden and a network that moved it across borders using the airport as a stopover point.

 Operation and seizure details